esperanca/personal_website/src/posts/weeknotes-042.md

 ### Hola Valencia!

 It's my first month living in Valencia next Monday.
 Moving out of London after eight years was not an easy decision.
+I really miss my frieds there, and the design community was huge and so kind.
+But the job search in this weird market resulted in an offer that required this move, so here we are in Valencia.
-Besides the [Kafkaesque experience of obtaining my working visa](https://www.youtube.com/watch?v=myh_GWyliXU), I miss a few friends I made in London, but I feel confident about this decision.
+Besides the [Kafkaesque experience of obtaining my working visa](https://www.youtube.com/watch?v=myh_GWyliXU) but I feel confident about this decision.
 Living near the beach was always something I dreamed of.
 I am not dipping in the Mediterranean Sea with the frequency I want.
 But just riding my bike to Malvarrosa whenever I want makes me smile.
-Another quality-of-life improvement is having friends who care for you within walking distance.
+Another quality-of-life improvement is having old friends who care for you now living within walking distance.
 We are so lucky to have Lady Cabanyal and Don Bumface (not using their real names to protect their privacy) to hang out frequently.
 Their help navigating the Spanish bureaucracy and learning about the local culture made all the difference.
 Learning Spanish, a language I never cared about before, has been good.
 It has many similarities with old Brazilian Portuguese, which is poetic and rich.
 Spanish people are also more compatible with my personality than the British.
 Something about their warmth and receptiveness makes things easier for me.

 ### Making the healthcare experience human

 I will soon complete six months of work at Docplanner.
 Their mission and values inspire me, and it is a joy to work in a scale-up again.
-It’s a world of possibilities, and the pace, for now, is ideal for me.
+It’s a world of possibilities, and the pace is ideal for me.

 I was asked to lead a strategic initiative as soon as I joined.
 I worked so hard — like I hadn’t for long.
-Since it was a greenfield opportunity, with little internal knowledge about the people we were designing for, I led the research strategy and conducted all interviews.

-Using Indi Young’s Listening Sessions method again was so helpful.
+Since it was a greenfield opportunity, with little internal knowledge about the people we were designing for, I had to lead the research strategy and conducted all interviews.Using Indi Young’s Listening Sessions method again was so helpful.
 I met a group of inspiring women in Brazil and learned so much about what/how/why healthcare still sucks for many.

-After finishing that work, I could focus more on my team, which was very timely.
-My small but mighty design team is lovely and spread over 3 countries: Poland, Spain and Germany.
+After finishing that work, I could refocus more on my team, which was very timely and needed.
+My small but mighty design team is lovely - and spread over 3 countries: Poland, Spain and Germany.

-I am lucky to say I already have people I can call friends at work.
+I am lucky to say I think I have already people I can call friends at work.
 A good start, indeed.

 ## Learned things